Edriv-DS/Edriv-DS/README.md

 # Big Data & Data Sciences

+*"The genius's brand is clarity, the failure's brand is confusion" - Brian Tracy*

- *"I'm New in this page!
-Performance & Development" - Brian Tracy*
+ ### I'm New in this page!
+Performance & Development

 - [X] I am currently working on Machine Learning with Python and now learning about Scala tech!
 - [X] My work spaces libraries: Pandas, NumPy, Scikit-Learn, Matplotlib, Tensorflow and Keras.